 * * *

 The late 16th century was a time of extraordinary upheaval.
-England had broken with the Vatican to create its own new church and religion; it was sending explorers out to discover a brave new world that nobody knew existed; and it was creating a global empire in a struggle for power with the other hegemonies of Europe.
+England had broken with the Vatican to create its own church and religion, it was sending explorers out to discover a brave new world that nobody knew existed and it was creating a global empire in a struggle for power with the other hegemonies of Europe.

 Other periods of radical change have always done the same.
 Throughout history, great eras have produced great new language.
 You can almost measure how much change is going on by how much vocabulary is being created.

 Which brings us back to film.
-If great times do indeed spawn a great vocabulary, where does that leave the movie business?
+If great times do indeed spawn a great vocabulary, where does that leave the movie business today?

-We’re going through arguably one of the most tumultuous eras in many centuries.
+We're going through one of the most tumultuous eras in many centuries.
 The speed of transformation is astonishing.
-And yet you’d hardly know it from the language of film, and you wouldn’t get a much better sense from the language of TV.
-Prime time.
+And yet you'd hardly know it from the language of film, and you wouldn't get a much better sense from the language of TV.
+Primetime.
 Anchor.
 Ratings.
 Demo.
 Series.
-Mini-series.
+Miniseries.
 TV movie.
-Late-night.
+Late night.
 Cable.
 Feature film.
 Premiere.
 Distribution.
 Exhibition.
 Gross.
 These words date back decades.

-It’s ironic that an industry led by the most literate people ever to have worked in it is going through a drought of words, while the uneducated immigrants who founded the business gave us an endless stream of verbal invention.
+It's ironic that an industry led by the most literate people in the world is going through a drought of words, while the uneducated immigrants who founded the business gave us an endless stream of verbal invention.

 For more Galloway on Film, please check out the archive.